 Did you find a better source of used books, or change to something else?

-I realised that at eBay people were selling used CDs and DVDs in bulk, maybe 20, 50 or 100 CDs or DVDs in one package.
+I realized that at eBay people were selling used CDs and DVDs in bulk, maybe 20, 50 or 100 CDs or DVDs in one package.
 So I tried buying some collections and found that was a better way.
 I bought about two or three hundred CDs, then sold them individually on eBay.

 I would store CDs in the living room and the bathroom and the bedroom!

 That was the end of 2003, so 12 years ago.
 It was a cool thing for me, and I started to buy and sell more and more collections.
-After two or three months I realised I could use a barcode reader, and it became much easier after that.
+After two or three months I realized I could use a barcode reader, and it became much easier after that.
 That was the beginning of 2004.
 It was a good business, and I had more money than I’d ever had before.

-Back then I was selling from home, and we had about 60 square metres [about 650 square feet] of living space for me and my girlfriend.
+Back then I was selling from home, and we had about 60 square meters [about 650 square feet] of living space for me and my girlfriend.
 I would store CDs in the living room and the bathroom and the bedroom!